epfl-herus/mosaik-demod/README.md

 ## Usage

-demo.py show usage example inside a simulation.
+demo.py show usage example inside a mosaik simulation script.

 ## Adapting a new simulator